U.S. Gun Policy: Global Comparisons

-- The debate over U.S. gun laws has raged for decades, often reigniting after a high-profile mass shooting.
-Gun violence has surged in 2020 and 2021 amid the COVID-19 pandemic.
+- The debate over U.S. gun laws has raged for decades, often reigniting after high-profile mass shootings.
+Gun violence has surged amid the COVID-19 pandemic.

 - Gun ownership and gun homicide rates are high in the United States in comparison to rates in other advanced democracies.

 - Mass shootings in Australia, Canada, and the United Kingdom prompted those governments to tighten gun laws.